7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Donner DAG-1CL Left Handed Acoustic Guitar Package

-The full-sized Donner DAG-1CL dreadnought kit is undoubtedly the best choice for new players on a tighter budget.
+In my opinion, the full-sized Donner DAG-1CL dreadnought kit is undoubtedly the best choice for new players on a tighter budget.
 It is even better when you consider that it comes bundled as a package, featuring everything you will need to get started with the guitar!

 It is assembled from the common mahogany and spruce wood combination.
 This tried and tested tonewood construction gives a very balanced sound that will be suitable for any style of music.